ucsb-csw8/w23-project/step08.md

         update_helper(restaurant_menu_list, spicy_scale_map)
 ```

-Define a new function `update_helper()` as follows, replacing the ellipses with the appropriate values:
+Define a new function `update_helper()` as follows, replacing the ellipses with the appropriate values.

+Note that you will also need to add a docstring if you want to earn full credit.

 ```python
 def update_helper(restaurant_menu_list, spicy_scale_map):